 Forward-Thinking in Healthcare and Technology

-Metro Health-University of Michigan Health has been changing healthcare in West Michigan since it was formed by a group of osteopathic physicians in 1942 as Grand Rapids Osteopathic Hospital.
+Metro Health has been changing healthcare in West Michigan since it was formed by a group of osteopathic physicians in 1942 as Grand Rapids Osteopathic Hospital.
 Today, the Metro Health system includes a 208-bed hospital, physician offices throughout the greater Grand Rapids area and many other state-of-the-art facilities.
 With award-winning inpatient and outpatient specialty services, nationally recognized heart and vascular services and a wide variety of other distinctions, Metro Health is on the leading edge of patient care.

 Metro Health has a unique passion for providing healthcare experiences that enable patients to live life more fully, and they are focused on the whole patient — body, mind and spirit.

 One key to Metro Health’s ongoing success is their commitment to innovation.
 Rather than trying something new just because it’s new, they continually seek to implement technology and processes that meaningfully improve the way they care for patients.

 As one of Metro Health’s strategic technology partners for over fifteen years, OST is proud to have helped support them in their mission to provide the best health care experience possible.
 Below, you can learn more about some of the innovative technology solutions we have worked to implement alongside Metro Health’s team over the years — and how Metro Health has leveraged them to further the quadruple aim in healthcare:

 - Improve population health.